Updated on: 10/15/2021

 Strong evidence supports the chances of a successful outcome at trial, which puts pressure on the insurance company to offer you a fair and reasonable settlement.
 If you’ve been injured in a car accident – whether you have a dash cam or not – you may benefit from contacting an experienced personal injury attorney.

-Washington State attorney Chris Davis and the team at Davis Law Group, P.S., can help.
-Call 206-539-0969, use the chat feature blow or fill out the contact form on this page to schedule your free legal consultation.
+Washington state Seattle personal injury attorney Chris Davis and the team at Davis Law Group, P.S., can help.
+Call (206) 727-4000, use the chat feature blow or fill out the contact form on this page to schedule your free legal consultation.

 Image: Washington State Patrol